 “You need to be aware of what others are doing, applaud their efforts, acknowledge their successes, and encourage them in their pursuits.
 When we all help one another, everybody wins.” – Jim Stovall

-The New Strategies on How to Improve Teamwork and Communication
+Strategies to Improve Teamwork and Communication Skills

 “Although teams that are large, virtual, diverse, and composed of highly educated specialists are increasingly crucial with challenging projects, those same four characteristics make it hard for teams to get anything done”— Lynda Gratton and Tamara J. Erickson, Harvard Business Review